Continued from part 15

 --------------------------

-As mentioned before, many scholars define the word Agni literally, as a fire.
-According to them, a unique type of secret fire was introduced here by Yama to Nachiketa.
-They translate this stanza that Yama gave a unique and mysterious kind of Yagna technique to Nachiketa - along with the type and number of bricks to make the pot or the vessel and how to arrange them.
+As mentioned before, many scholars define the word Agni literally as a fire.
+According to them, Yama introduced Nachiketa to a unique type of secret fire.
+They translate this stanza as Yama giving Nachiketa a unique and mysterious kind of Yagna technique—along with the type and number of bricks to make the pot or vessel and how to arrange them.

 That makes it like a ritual.

-However, we must remember that the ancient sages and scholars of India quite often used metaphors to explain their views.
+However, we must remember that ancient sages and scholars of India often used metaphors to explain their views.

-Numerous times, in Bhagavad Geeta and other Upanishads, Fire is used for Gyana.
+Numerous times, in the Bhagavad Geeta and other Upanishads, Fire is used for Gyana.

-Geeta says Gyan-Agni (the fire of knowledge) can burn one's actions and sins.
+Geeta says Gyan-Agni (the fire of knowledge) can burn one's bad actions and sins.

 Moreover, the Upanishads are the exponents and advocates of Gyana.
-They are knowledge-based - they are not a part of Karam-kand of the Vedas.
+They are knowledge-based - they are not part of the Karam-kand section of the Vedas.

 Therefore, it makes more sense to say that the teacher must have given Nachiketa some unique Gyana - along with some instructions on how to grasp it.